-Note: The Qt5Agg backend code conditionally imports all Qt bindings packages (PySide2, PyQt5, PySide6, and PyQt6).
-Therefore, if all are installed in your environment, PyInstaller will end up collecting all.
+Note: The Qt5Agg backend conditionally imports both the PyQt5 and the PySide2 package.
+Therefore, if both are installed in your environment, PyInstaller will end up collecting both.
 In addition to increasing the frozen application's size, this might also cause conflicts between the collected versions of the shared libraries.
-To prevent that, use the --exclude-module option to exclude the extraneous Qt bindings packags (i.e., if you want to use PyQt5, use --exclude-module PySide2, --exclude-module PySide6).
+To prevent that, use the --exclude-module option to exclude one of the two packages (i.e., --exclude-module PyQt5 or --exclude-module PySide2).